openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

    FOO += "val"

-If, on the other hand, ``foo.bbclass`` uses the "_append" operator, then the final value of ``FOO`` will be "initial val", as intended::
+If, on the other hand, ``foo.bbclass`` uses the ":append" operator, then the final value of ``FOO`` will be "initial val", as intended::

    FOO:append = " val"

 .. note::

-   It is never necessary to use "+=" together with "_append".
+   It is never necessary to use "+=" together with ":append".
 The following sequence of assignments appends "barbaz" to FOO::

        FOO:append = "bar"